 For years I have been plagued with the ubiquitous first-world problem of the dreaded alarm clock.
-It does not matter what time I have to wake up, it’s a given that my wife will need to wake up at a different time and because of this: we must set the alarm twice.
-This creates a scenario where either my wife or I have to condition ourselves to ignore one alarm and then be awakened by another.
+It does not matter what time you have to wake up, it’s a given that one’s partner will need to wake up at a different time and because of this: we must set the alarm twice.
+This creates a scenario where either one’s partner or themselves have to condition ourselves to ignore one alarm and then be awakened by another.
 This task is not possible.

 After meditating on this notion I have come to the discovery that if we vary our alarm clocks in tone and/or style, then perhaps it is possible for me to wake up to my own alarm, which is different and unique to hers.
 However, in practice I have discovered that eventually I will learn to tune that one out too.
 I have also discovered that the alarm clock volume is significant and that there is an optimal volume level.
 The volume of the alarm (subjective noise) must be louder than the base level background noise (objective noise), but not so loud that it startles you and jolts you out of bed so quickly to silence it that you don’t have the time to recognize that it’s time to wake up and you end up going back to bed.
 The subjective noise is only noticeable if it adequately breaks through the objective noise and if it is too loud, it will cause an overreaction— all reason is tossed out the window when we are forced to respond to something that jars the senses.